 Mashed Potatoes in Stainless Steel Bowl for Bain-Marie

-* As with the size of turkey to roast, I calculate the amount of potatoes to cook by how much each person will eat and how much leftovers I would like.
+* As with the size of turkey to roast, I calculate the number of potatoes to cook by how much each person will eat and how much leftovers I would like.
 I count on each person eating approx. 1 lb. of turkey and 2 potatoes each.

 ** I only purchase salted butter, and knowing this I cut down the additional salt I add to my dishes or recipes.
 If you are using unsalted butter, please taste and adjust accordingly.
-Really you should always being tasting as you cook.
+Really you should always be tasting as you cook.

-Mashed potatoes is part of Thanksgiving dinner you can make in advance of serving.
+Mashed potatoes are part of Thanksgiving dinner you can make in advance of serving.
 The best way to reheat mashed potatoes that have been refrigerated is to place them in a low oven, covered, for 20 to 30 minutes.
 Mashed potatoes that have reheated are drier and the cream and butter components might separate.
 Heat up some more half-and-half or milk to bring them back to their creaminess.

-Using a stand mixer or hand-held beaters, is an alternative method to achieve mashed potatoes.
+Using a stand mixer or hand-held beaters is an alternative method to achieve mashed potatoes.
 I personally wouldn’t recommend these methods.
 I find that this over-mixes the potatoes.
 And you have taken all these measures to avoid gluey potatoes.
 So just be very careful!

 If you like a little tanginess in your mashed potatoes substitute some or all of the half-and-half with cream cheese, sour cream and yogurt.